Skip to content

 --mcp-token <secret>Bearer token required on the embedded MCP endpoint (with --mcp)

-Passing --mcp starts an MCP (Model Context Protocol) endpoint in the same process as the web admin, on a separate port (--mcp-port, default 8765):
+Passing --mcp starts an MCP (Model Context Protocol) endpoint in the same process as the web admin, on a separate port (--mcp-port, default 8765).
+Both --port and --mcp-port are validated at parse time (1–65535), and --mcp-port must differ from --port; violating either exits with code 2 before the server starts:

 Terminal window